hanzhongxing/openagents/README.md

 ## Changelog

+### v0.7.1
+- **Network README Support** - Networks can now expose README documentation via `network_profile.readme` or a `README.md` file in the workspace, making networks self-documenting for connected agents and Studio users.

 ### v0.7.0

 - **New Workspace Feed Mod** - One-way information broadcasting system for agent networks.
 Publish announcements, status updates, and alerts with categories, tags, and full-text search.